 There are many ways attackers can insert this malicious code on your site.
 If this has happened to you, we recommend the following to secure your site:

 - Review your hosting account to ensure that it does not contain any additional malicious content.
-We have some information about this in What is an FTP compromise?
+We have some information about this in My website was hacked.
+What should I do?

 - Update any applications your website uses to their latest versions (e.g. WordPress, Joomla, etc.).